White Pine Boulders Rock Climbing

 The White Pine boulders are a conglomeration of good boulder problems at a relatively high altitude.
 Therefore, the temperature is a bit cooler then lower in the canyon.
 Of course, they are granite, and they tend to have a bit more varnish than the typical lower canyon boulders.

 Park at a pullout 4.9 miles up canyon on the north side of the road.
 There is a rock wall here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for White Pine Boulders:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for White Pine Boulders:

 Hey, can anyone help me get a better idea of where these boulders are located??
 Specifically, what is the name of the first boulder you come to after crossing the river?
 There's like a bunch of v0-v2 on it...really juggy on one side.

 Emerson, I believe you are referring to the same boulder I was on today.
 If you are looking for information on it I wish I could help.
 I added it under the Warm-up Area as the Eastern Boulder.
 If anyone has more info on anything in this area please share!